felleg/felleg.gitlab.io-backup/content/posts/20210629-learning-dvorak.md

 | Date | Characters / min | Words / min|
 |:-------------:|:-------------:|:-------------:|
 | Tue Jun 29 12:30:55 | 99 | 20 |

+# Update

+I have spent 4 hours using the Dvorak layout at work.
+It has been a mostly unpleasant experience, but I kept grinding and doing my best.

+I eventually stumbled on this article written by someone who learned Dvorak: [I’ve used Dvorak for 10 years, and I’m here to tell you it’s not all that](https://www.theverge.com/2019/2/17/18223384/dvorak-qwerty-keyboard-layout-10-years-speed-ergonomics)

+Well, screw this.
+I can touch type in QWERTY just fine.
+The customizability of the OLKB Planck satisfies all mt ergonomic needs.
+I'm going back to QWERTY.

+So long, Dvorak.
+It was nice knowing you.
+Maybe I'll give you another shot someday when I retire.